GoogleCloudPlatform/stackdriver-errors-js/CONTRIBUTING.md

 ## Creating a new release

-* find and replace the version number package.json and commit
-* create a new git tag: `git tag v0.0.x`
+From master branch with all required changes landed and pulled:

+* Run `npm version minor -m 'Release %s'` with semver component as needed.
-* push tag `git push --tags`
+* Push commit and new tag with `git push --tags`.
-* Create a [GitHub Release]
+* Create a [GitHub Release].
-* update on npm: `npm publish`
-* update the README to use this new published version in setup instructions and commit
+* Publish new package to npm registry with `npm publish`.

 [npm]: https://www.npmjs.com/